 If an elderly person who causes an accident has health problems and is driving someone else’s car, the owner of the vehicle can be held liable for negligent entrustment.
 The same is true if the elderly driver has health conditions that impair driving, but an appointed legal guardian allows him or her to drive anyway.
 In these cases, the individual bringing forth the lawsuit must prove the vehicle owner understood the driver was incompetent but still allowed him or her to use the vehicle.
 Negligent entrustment can sometimes be difficult to prove, so before proceeding with a case, secure a lawyer who has multiple-case experience with these scenarios.

 Determining fault and evaluating circumstances surrounding liability and negligent entrustment requires the assistance of experienced personal injury lawyers.
 If the individual at fault during your accident is senile, unfit, or an incompetent driver, there may be grounds for legal recourse.
-Victims or family members of deceased victims can file personal injury or wrongful death suits.
+Victims or family members of deceased victims can file a personal injury or wrongful death suit.

 Contact our team of South Carolina and Charleston car accident attorneys us as soon as possible for a case evaluation.
 Our personal injury lawyers will review your individual case and advise if we feel there is a basis for a claim.
 Our team has experience with settlements and trial law.